jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-security.md

 to do two things.

 First, annotate your configuration class with `@EnableSecurity`.
-Second, because VMware GemFire’s security is integrated with Apache Shiro, define at least one Shiro Realm as a bean in your Spring `ApplicationContext`.
+Second, because [vmware-gemfire-name]’s security is integrated with Apache Shiro, define at least one Shiro Realm as a bean in your Spring `ApplicationContext`.